The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 UninstallString Command-line to uninstall

-OSVersionAtInstallTime Windows version when installed
+OSVersionAtInstallTime Windows version at install

 InstallDateArpLastModified Add/Remove last-modified date

-PackageFullName UWP full name (if applicable)
+PackageFullName UWP full name

-The single best source for BYOVD (bring-your-own-vulnerable-driver) hunts.
+The single best source for BYOVD (Bring-Your-Own-Vulnerable-Driver) hunts.

 Value Meaning